Match-Yang/zego_uikit_prebuilt_call_rn/.swm/quick-start2.ud88w.sw.md

 ---
 id: ud88w
-title: Quick Start
+title: Quick Start2
 file_version: 1.1.2
-app_version: 1.9.8
+app_version: 1.9.14
 ---

 ## Using the ZegoUIKitPrebuiltCall Component in your projectfewfewfew